ViMuilu/CaveGame/README.md

 ## Game guide

-Character can be moved using WASD or arrow keys.
+Character can be moved using WASD or arrow keys and character can melee by pressing Space.

 Note: When launching the program it should create a array map to the output.